pvcraven/advancedgamedesign/source/assignments/3d_game_development/index.rst

   Fancy it up with some branches.
 Get that in the game.
 Add materials.
 Get that into the game.
 If something isn't in the game, it might as well not exist.
+* Commit early.
+Commit often.
+If you only commit during one day this week, it won't look like you've done much work at all.
+* The fancy materials and modifiers you use in Blender are not likely to show up in Unity.
+Keep it simple.
+Make sure things work in Unity before sinking a lot of time into them.

 Turn In
 -------